verdigado/nc-share-tools/README.md

 # Nextcloud Circles Share Migration
-PHP script to migrate all shares to nextcloud circles into single user shares.
-The script writes all migrated share into CSV file.
+PHP script to migrate all shares to nextcloud circles, which get replaced by shares to the individual circle members.
+The script writes all migrated shares into a CSV file.

 ![CSV Export](docs/csv_export.png)